hypermine-bc/labs/content/posts/ssi-intro.md

 Today, many countries across the globe are implementing digital identities to accelerate the adoption of their digital services.
 While going through the research articles on digital identities, one of the questions raised to me is “why is the digital industry looking up for it?”.
 I would like to put some experiences on this journey, let’s start with a basic question “what is an identity?” take a moment… think… and try to put your thoughts into a clear definition.
 An identity can simply be told as the representation of who you claim to be and who you are.
 For example, you can be represented by your Name, Age, Profession, Address etc., these claims about you are called identities.
 As we know, to prove these identities, we use authorised documents like Passport, Aadhaar Card, Office/Student ID card etc., these are known as identity instruments.
 By now, you may guess how the Digital Identity can be defined; it's just an electronic assertion to yourself.

-## Is it really required?
-If so why –
+## Is it really required, If so why?

 To answer this, I would like to take you back to those days of new [internet](https://www.history.com/news/who-invented-the-internet) developments in the late 1960’s where invention was to serve the purpose of secure and message sharing.
 As a result of limited and known users there was no layer of identity and authentication in the design of internet framework.
 With the invention of the World Wide Web (WWW), the users made it a common platform for data sciences.
 Various sectors of society like health and finance have started using the internet for their services.
 This resulted in a very high [growth]( https://ourworldindata.org/internet) of internet usage across the world.
 Alongside, there was also impact on security that affected privacy, access and ownership of information online etc.